Dagobah: Other media

 The Clone Wars featured Dagobah in a sixth-season episode, in which Yoda traveled to the planet as part of his own training to gain immortality through the Force.

 In the Star Wars expanded universe, Yoda confronted a Bpfasshi Dark Jedi on Dagobah, some years before the events in The Empire Strikes Back, and the cave where the Dark Jedi died became strong in the dark side of the Force.
 Star Wars Tales later retconned this event to take place earlier, with another Jedi of Yoda's species named Minch replacing Yoda.
 Dagobah was also visited by the main characters of the Galaxy of Fear series, where it was home for a time to a tribe of cannibals.
 During the events of Jedi Knight: Jedi Academy, a team of Jedi Knights from the New Jedi Order visit Dagobah, to find the cave drained of its former menace.

 Dagobah appears as a hub world in Lego Star Wars: The Skywalker Saga.

 After the events of Return of the Jedi, the New Republic founded a military base on one of the greatest mountains of the planet, named 'Mount Yoda' after the Jedi Master.

 Description

 Largely looked over by the Galactic Republic, Dagobah is the only habitable planet in the system of the same name within the Sluis sector.
 A cloudy and swampy world of dense foliage, countless living things of all sizes, including reptiles, amphibians, and swarming insects, fill its environs with a hum of constant noise.
-All of its creatures appear completely unintelligent.
+All of its creatures appear relatively unintelligent.
 Larger life-forms occupy cave-like hollows formed by petrified forests.
 Carnivorous "gnarltrees" reproduce as spiderlike mobile creatures which eventually metamorphose into their rooted form.
 The planet is also noted for being strong with the Force.